 Perhaps your friends, family, colleagues, or current social media followers always come to you to get your advice or for help solving a problem.
 Maybe it’s with marketing strategy, financial budgeting, or how to create a personal brand.

-Whatever it is, you have knowledge that others value and you can use that knowledge to begin your own consulting business and work with clients on a project-based basis in order to reach their goals.
+Whatever it is, you have knowledge that others value and you can use that knowledge to begin your own consulting business and work with clients on a project-based basis in order to reach their goals for their online business or professional venture.

 Coaching has shot up in popularity in recent years and nowadays it seems like everyone either has a coach or is a coach.
 Even business moguls such as Bill Gates and Eric Schmidt — people who we think have it all figured out — say that they have coaches and recommend that everyone have one.